 In the survey, you wanted more information on how to reduce sibling rivalry.
 Giving the new baby a nice warm welcome by the whole family just may reduce sibling-rivalry.

-Peggy will be here to talk to all of us about mothering, which is her expertise.
-She will share the advantages of fully involving children into the welcome home experience for the new baby.
+Peggy talks to all of us about mothering, which is her expertise.
+She shares the advantages of fully involving children into the welcome home experience for the new baby.

 Did you know that involving a teenage child in witnessing a child’s birth can help guide their decisions regarding sexual behavior?

 We will learn about artistic expression and recall processing for our children.
 Peggy wrote a terrific article on including siblings at Birth.